HazPD/HazPD/README.md

 Aspiring software developer
 ---------------------------

-I'm an undergraduate 3rd yr IT student who is current working as a Content Moderator for a social media platform.
+I'm an undergraduate 3rd yr IT student who is currently working as a Content Moderator for a social media platform.
 I've been working for 4 yrs and do coding as a hobby.

 * 🌍  I'm based in Antipolo, Rizal, Philippines
 * 🧠  I'm learning Python